Mojang/minecraft-creator-tools/README.md

 # Minecraft Creator Tools

-This is project is a work in progress for a set of web-based tools for Minecraft Creators.
+This project is a work in progress for a set of web-based tools for Minecraft Creators.

 Visit the [documentation](https://mctools.dev/docs/) for more information on Minecraft Creator Tools and the current set of capabilities.